-- 1 Next to the Plugin Options list, click Create New. - 2 In the Backup Method section, select the RMAN option to perform RMAN backups. - IMPORTANT: For backups that use the RMAN backup method, do not select the Ensure this backup $\bigcirc$ is the first on the media option on the Target Storage section.
+- i | TIP: To use an existing set, in the Plugin Options list, select the set that you want to use. - 1 Next to the Plugin Options list, click Create New. - 2 In the Backup Method section, select the RMAN option to perform RMAN backups. - i IMPORTANT: For backups that use the RMAN backup method, do not select the Ensure this backup is the first on the media option on the Target Storage section.
 The RMAN backup method generates more than one data stream.
-If you select the Ensure this backup is the first on the media option for such backups, each data stream targets a separate piece of media to exist as the first backup on the media. - 3 Select the backup destination.
+If you select the Ensure this backup is the first on the media option for such backups, each data stream targets a separate piece of media and assumes that it is the first backup on the media. - 3 Select the backup destination.

-When Flash Recovery Area is enabled on the Add (or Edit) Oracle Database dialog box, the following options let you select the destination for the backup:
+When Flash Recovery Area is enabled on the Add, or Edit, Oracle Database dialog box, the following options let you select the destination for the backup:

-- Tape (Backup to NetVault Backup Media): Selecting this option sends the backup to whatever media you designated on the Target tab, such as a physical tape, a NetVault Backup VTL stored on the disk, or a NetVault Backup SmartDisk.
-When you select this option, the plug-in allocates "SBT TAPE" channels to perform the backup. - Disk (Backup to FRA): Selecting this option sends the backup to the Oracle® drive instead of the NetVault Backup Media.
-When you select this option, the plug-in allocates DISK channels to perform the backup. - Both Tape and Disk (Backup to FRA then Backup FRA to NetVault Backup Media): Selecting this option sends the backup to the Oracle drive and then to whatever media you designated on the Target tab in NetVault Backup. - Delete File Copies from Disk After Successful Backup to Tape: Available only when a FRA backup type is selected.
+- NetVault Backup Media Manager: Selecting this option sends the backup to whatever media you designated on the Target tab, such as a physical tape, a NetVault Backup VTL stored on the disk, or a NetVault Backup SmartDisk.
+When you select this option, the plug-in allocates "SBT_TAPE" channels to perform the backup. - Disk (Backup to FRA): Selecting this option sends the backup to the Oracle[®] drive instead of the NetVault Backup Media.
+When you select this option, the plug-in allocates DISK channels to perform the backup. - Both NetVault Backup Media Manager and Disk (Backup to FRA then Backup FRA to NetVault Backup Media): Selecting this option sends the backup to the Oracle drive and then to whatever media you designated on the Target tab in NetVault Backup. - Delete File Copies from Disk After Successful Backup to NetVault Backup Media Manager: Available only when a FRA backup type is selected.
 When selected, RMAN deletes the recovery files from the FRA after a successful backup.
 Selecting this option is equivalent to the following RMAN command: